CooperCorona/PLC-PDFParser/README.md

 If building yourself, the debug product is most likely in ```PDFParser/bin/Debug```, and the release product is most likely in ```PDFParser/bin/Release```.
-Otherwise, there is a pre-built executable in the main directory.
+Otherwise, there is a pre-built executable in the Executable directory.

 The executable is named ```PDFParser.exe```.
 To run it, open a command line shell, navigate to the directory containing the executable, and run the above command.